At a Glance

 ✨Prepare Questions

-Have a few thoughtful questions ready to ask at the end of your interview.
-This could include inquiries about career development opportunities, training programmes, or the team dynamics within the Clinical Research Unit.
+Have a few thoughtful questions ready to ask at the end of the interview.
+This could include inquiries about the training opportunities available or how the team collaborates on research projects.
+It shows your interest and engagement.

 ✨Highlight Flexibility and Teamwork

 Since the role involves cross-site working and collaboration with various teams, emphasise your ability to adapt and work well with others.
-Share examples from your past experiences where you successfully collaborated or adapted to new environments.
+Share examples from your past experiences where you successfully worked in a team or adapted to changing circumstances.